Worn Out Shoes? 5 Signs It's Time To Replace Them

 The active sneakers you choose are important for your comfort, for your foot and leg health, and they can help you stay motivated to keep up with your fitness routine.

-For many people, what happens is that they fall in love with their walking shoes or active footwear, and then they don’t replace them soon enough.
-Worn out shoes don’t provide you with enough cushioning and support.
+But it’s all too common for people to fall in love with their walking shoes or active footwear, and then forget to replace them soon enough.
+Worn out shoes don’t provide you with enough cushioning and support, putting you at a greater risk for foot injuries like plantar fasciitis.

 Knowing when to replace your walking shoes is important.